 Pricing

 Journeys can last from 3-10 days.
 These travel ‘deep dives’ will include winery/vineyard visits, great meals, food producers, farmers, and maybe even guest visitors.
-Then, they are always coupled with some time to hike it all off.
-We’ll train from station to station (large and small), walk out the front door, and into France, all on our own two feet.
+As much as we can, we’ll find some time to hike it all off.

 Estimated costs: